 Inserting HDD Caddy in VAIO F Optical DVD Drive Bay

 9- Et voilą!
 Reinstall the battery, plug the F & boot.
 Check with Start > search: Intel Matrix to check if all is ok (C: is on Port 0) as well as the HDD activity LED when writing/reading to that HDD, in Explorer and in Device Manager.
-Note: there is no LED on the fenvi.
+Note: there is no LED on the fenvi and "HDD".

 HDD Caddy LED